- What to do

 Gram in Malmö was Sweden’s first package-free grocery store, where you bring your own reusable containers to fill with their assortment of local and international products.

-In Stockholm, chef Paul Svensson is helping lead the charge to create a sustainable restaurant culture, with his restaurant ‘Fotografiska’.
-His menu features plant-based items using seasonal produce, with the option to add a meat-based side dish.
+In Stockholm, chef Paul Svensson helped leading the charge to create a sustainable restaurant culture, with the museum restaurant at Fotografiska.
+The menu features plant-based items using seasonal produce, with the option to add a meat-based side dish.
 Mussel shells are ground to make plates and old wine bottles are sent to artisans to make glasses and vases.
-Organic waste is composted or even used in the signature dish “compost-baked onion”.
+Organic waste is composted or even used in dishes.

 Sweden’s food culture utilises everything this vast country has to offer, marrying local produce with international influences to create dishes that adapt and evolve along with the culture itself.
 Innovation and sustainability continue to drive the national food scene forward, while homage is always paid to the traditional ingredients and preparations that form this country’s rich culinary heritage.